The Dual Calendar Systems of Arcadia | Blood of the Wild Gods

 Month 7 - Goldmere

 Will manifest when the lost flock is gathered or scattered forever.
 The prophecy warns: "The Shepherd's crook shall appear in stars when one must choose between saving the many or preserving the few.
-Not all who are led shall wish to follow."
+Not all who are led shall wish to follow.
+The constellation forms when leadership means choosing who to save and who to sacrifice."

 Not Yet Formed